mstksg/inCode/copy/entries/sum-types-and-subtypes-and-unions.md

 handler functions (a "dictionary") inside the type instead of of existential typeclasses, but sometimes it can be nice to let the compiler handle generating and passing your method tables implicitly for you.
-Using existential typeclasses also allows you to bless certain methods and functions as "canonical" to your type, and the compiler will make sure they are always coherent.
+Using existential typeclasses instead of explicit dictionaries also allows you to bless certain methods and functions as "canonical" to your type, and the compiler will make sure they are always coherent.

 [xmonad]: https://hackage.haskell.org/package/xmonad